TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-10-music-box.markdown

     	unsigned long duration;
     };

 There is a built in function on Arduino called `tone` which allows you to output a square wave onto a digital pin, with a given frequency and duration.
 An example of tone would be `tone(8, 400, 500);`, which would generate a 400 Hz tone on pin 8 for 500 milliseconds.
+Another option (that appears to work much better) is to create a `tone(pin, frequency)` and a `delay(duration)` right after.

 For the purposes of this demo, we will have no code in the `loop` function, only in the `setup` function so things will happen only once.
 The reset button on the Arduino can act as a "play" button if the sequence needs to be heard again.